bitcoinppl/keyteleport-rs/README.md

 ## License

-Licensed under either of
+Licensed under either of the ones below at your option.

 - [Apache License, Version 2.0](LICENSE-APACHE)
 - [MIT license](LICENSE-MIT)

-at your option.